ChrstphrHll/npc_gen/students/Dylan Usunaar.md

 # Dylan Usunaar
 ---
 ### Description
-- Half-Orc Rouge from Verdain
+- Half-Orc Rouge from Aldercrown Empire
 - 5th year Diplomacy student in Elkenval
-- shoulder length curly strawberry blond hair that's well kept, Pale Blue eyes, and Deep Green skin
+- short curly platinum hair that's braided, Pale Blue eyes, and Deep Green skin
 - Is Focused and Naughty, and has Enjoyment as their ideal

 ### Organizations